Table of Contents

 The ArtsPool app

-If you ever feel unsure about using this method, questions about the app and interfacing with ArtsPool can often be answered by searching the ArtsPool Help Center.
+Questions about the app and interfacing with ArtsPool can often be answered by searching the ArtsPool Help Center.

 Less frequent communication methods